vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 The tutorial will cover the following steps:

-1. Initialize PolyBFT consensus.
+1. Initialize a childchain with PolyBFT consensus.
-2. Generate manifest file.
+2. Generate a manifest file.
-3. Create a genesis file.
+3. Generate a genesis file.
-4. Start the node servers.
+4. Start the childchain node servers.

 <details>
 <summary>Fast-track guide</summary>

 **Here's the fast-track guide if you're just looking for a quick guide on the essential commands needed to set up a local blockchain.**

-1. Initialize PolyBFT consensus
+1. Initialize a PolyBFT chain

    - Run:
      ```
      ./polygon-edge polybft-secrets --insecure --data-dir test-chain- --num 4